simphony/docs/docs/source/links.md

 ===========  ============  ===========================  ===============
 ```

+Some of the explanations and background provided have been adapted from Pablo de Andres'
+master thesis on "Natural Language Search on an ontology-based data structure".

 # Compatibility table
 The following table describes the compatibilities between of SimPhoNy docs and OSP-core.